 After some sitting in silence, Swami says we’re going to do a something or other chant.
 “I haven’t got a printout to give you,” he tells me.
 “Just listen and try to join in when you think you’ve got it.”

 I listen intently to the random sounds they produce, none of which are recognisable as words.
 It’s on par with trying to sing a Chinese karaoke song without even the romanised lyrics on the screen.
-For the most part, I keep quiet, but I chuck in the odd, “Uhhhhhh,” or, “Ahhhhh,” every now again to let them know I’m still involved.
+For the most part, I keep quiet, but I chuck in the odd “uh” or “ah” every now again, to let them know I’m still involved.

-The next class, Hatha Yoga, starts immediately after the first has ended.
-Three new people join us, all looking-the-part twenty-somethings who I foresee one day having kids named Sky, Peace, and Yogamat.
+The next class, Hatha Yoga, starts straight after the first has ended.
+Three more people join us, all looking-the-part twenty-somethings who I foresee one day having kids named Sky, Peace, and Yogamat.

 We spend five minutes sat with our knees floored and our body angled back over our bent toes.
-It’s supposed to be a comfortable, relaxation posture, but my knee joints are in immediate pain.
+It’s supposed to be a comfortable, relaxation posture, but my knee joints are in pain.
+I’m grimacing; everyone else is smiling.

 What follows is a super intense session of what is effectively a game of Simon Says.